marcelinasen/goit-homework-06/README.md

-## GoIT homework: Perfomance Testing
+## GoIT homework: CI/CD
 # Description:

-Testing API of the [Poland Government Open Data](https://dane.gov.pl/en).
+Cypress tests with GitHub Actions as part of a CI/CD pipeline

-Run performance tests using Artillery on public API - https://api.dane.gov.pl/doc
+# How to run Cypress tests using GitHub Actions:

-# How to run the performance tests:
+__Continuous Integration:__

-- open file artillery in VScode
+- make sure you have Cypress installed in your VScode
-- open file homework-05.yml
+- clone the newest repository from your GitHub

-- open terminal and type: artillery run artillery/homework-05
+__Continuous Delivery:__

-- now you can read summary report in your terminal
+- GitHub Actions
-- or open file 'artillery/wyniki' and read my results
+-

 __Requirements:__

 - VScode
 - Node
-- Artillery
+- Cypress